merdandt/a2a_mcp_utint/README.md

 ## Hierarchical Crew

 Now that we have our MCP servers set up, we can create a hierarchical crew of agents using the ADK library.
-In this example, we'll create a team of agents that can analyze companies and their stocks, with a main coordinator agent delegating tasks to specialized sub-agents.
+In this example, we'll create a team of agents that can handle car repair shop operations, with a main shop manager agent delegating tasks to specialized sub-agents.

 ### Setting Up the Crew